nirvanasupermind/tachyon/README.md

 **This interpreter is in an early stage.**

-C++ interpreter for the Eris programming language with a header-only implementation.
+C++ reference interpreter for the Eris programming language with a header-only implementation.
+The specification and example programs for Eris can also be accessed on this repo on [#SPEC.md].

+Lua is implemented as a library, written in clean C, the common subset of Standard C and C++.
+The Lua distribution includes a host program called lua, which uses the Lua library to offer a complete, standalone Lua interpreter, for interactive or batch use.

 # Synopsis
 ```